 Beware, most companies out there send “boxes of the month”, so we highly recommend you choose a company that tailors box contents based on your actual wedding date – you would not want to get Honeymoon items after just getting engaged.

 4. Skipping Ceremony Food

 Your reception is not the only time you might need some snacks for your guests.
 It is not a very good idea to keep the guests hungry while you are having your wedding photoset.

-@Marina.Scholze via Instagrami
+@Marina.Scholze via Instagrami PIN IT